okeeffed/developer-notes/manual/System-Design/Glossary.md

 By balancing app requests, the LB reduces individual server load and prevents one single application from becoming a single point of failure - improving overall application availability and responsiveness.

-## Utilizing full scalability and redundancy
+### Utilizing full scalability and redundancy

 To utilize full scalability and redundancy, we can try to balance the load at each layer of the system.

 This could mean before a web server layer, an application server layer and database server layer.

+### LB Pros

+- UX is faster, uninterrupted.
+Requests are immediately passed on to a more readily available resource.